FMZOrganization/learn-github-ionicNerve/README.md

+# Hi, I'm Adrian Perez.
 # Dont know if I should delete all that but yeah just wanted to check in.
-Little late to the party. /n Hi, I'm Adrian Perez.
+Little late to the party.

 # :wave: The Basics of Git and GitHub